-South Korean Justice Minister offers to resign amid scandal
+South Korean justice minister resigns during finance probe

 Moon’s liberal Minjoo Party and Cho’s supporters, who occupied streets in front of a Seoul prosecutors office for the fourth-straight weekend Saturday, have claimed the investigation is aimed at intimating Cho, who has pushed for reforms that include curbing the power of prosecutors.

-South Korea’s main opposition party called Cho’s resignation offer “too late” and demanded Moon apologize over the turmoil created by his appointment.
+South Korea’s main opposition party called Cho’s resignation offer “too late” and criticized Moon for causing turmoil with a divisive appointment.

+In a meeting with senior aides, Moon said he was “very sorry for consequentially creating a lot of conflict between the people” over his hand-picked choice but also praised Cho’s “passion for prosecutorial reform and willingness to calmly withstand various difficulties to get it done.”

-Moon had stood firmly by Cho, a key political ally, who he appointed a month ago despite parliamentary resistance.
-The controversy over Cho dented the popularity of Moon and his ruling party, according to recent polls, an alarming development for the liberals ahead of crucial parliamentary elections in April.
+Moon had stood firmly by Cho, whom he appointed a month ago despite parliamentary resistance.

+But the controversy dented the popularity of Moon and his ruling liberal party in recent polls, an alarming development for the liberals ahead of parliamentary elections in April.

+The conservative Liberty Korea Party criticized Moon for sticking with Cho for too long.

 “Is President Moon Jae-in listening to people’s voices only after his and his ruling party’s approval ratings face the danger of a nosedive?” the conservative Liberty Korea Party said in a statement.
-“The president must apologize to the people for plunging the Republic of Korea to a chaos by appointing an unqualified minister.”

-Tens of thousands of opposition protesters have rallied for weeks near Seoul’s presidential office calling for Cho’s ouster and arrest.

 In South Korea, prosecutors have exclusive authority to indict and seek warrants for criminal suspects and exercise control over police investigative activities.
 They can also directly initiate criminal investigations even when there’s no complaint.